-A strong job market, sunny weather, and diverse culture have transformed Bayou City into a sprawling metro area.
-Our guide is here to help you decide where to call home.
+A strong job market, sunny weather, and diverse culture have transformed Houston, also known as Bayou City, into a sprawling metro area.
+Our guide is here to help you decide where to call home in this Texas city.
 And for those completely new to the area, we also included answers to some of the most commonly asked questions about living in Houston.

 Why live inside the Loop: You value walkability, proximity to restaurants and nightlife, and want to be at the center of Houston's art and culture scene.

 EaDo is one of Houston's most vibrant up-and-coming neighborhoods.
 Originally known as "old Chinatown," this neighborhood has experienced a surge of residential and commercial development that has attracted young professionals to the area.
 Here you'll enjoy all the perks of living downtown - access to public transit, proximity to restaurants, plenty of nightlife and entertainment, plus relatively affordable housing.
 You'll find townhomes, condos, and single-family homes that appeal to a first-time homebuyer.

 What to do in EaDo: watch an Astros ball game at Minute Maid Park, catch a show at Warehouse Live, or admire the murals at Graffiti Park